 Phillies select two players in Rule 5 Draft

-The Phillies also selected left-handed pitcher Andrew Oliver of the Pittsburgh Pirates in the second round of today's draft.
+The Phillies also selected left-handed pitcher Brendan Lafferty of the Kansas City Royals organization in the minor league portion of the draft.